 Bakeries in Holland pride themselves on having the best eierkoeken (like so many other things): some are larger, some are smaller, some fluffier, some chewier......But very few venture away from the basic yellow, hint-of-vanilla, type of cake.
 Rumors exist of chocolate egg cakes and even raisin eierkoeken, but they wouldn't be so much eierkoeken anymore as just large eh...muffin tops, I guess.
 Some things are just not to be messed with!

-The trick with these eierkoeken is to carefully mix the dry ingredients in without losing too much of the air incorporated, and then letting the batter sit for twenty minutes.
+The trick with these eierkoeken is to carefully mix the dry ingredients in without losing too much of the air incorporated, and then letting the batter sit for a little while.
 It will be stiff and stringy when you scoop it onto a baking sheet and will eventually spread out, so do leave plenty of space in between.

-Carefully spoon six large portions of the batter onto the parchment paper or the mat on your baking sheet.
-Slide the baking sheet on the middle rack of the oven and bake the cakes for ten to twelve minutes or until lightly golden.
+Carefully spoon six large portions of the batter onto the parchment paper or the mat.
+Slide the baking sheet on the middle rack of the oven and bake the cakes for twelve to fifteen minutes or until lightly golden.